Mohammad Reza Pahlavi: Middle East oil industry

 The Shah also used America's dependence on Middle Eastern oil as leverage; although Iran did not participate in the 1973 oil embargo, he purposely increased production in its aftermath to capitalise on the higher prices.
 In December 1973, only two months after oil prices were raised by 70 per cent, he urged OPEC nations to push prices even higher, which they agreed to do, more than doubling the price.
 Oil prices increased by 470 per cent over a 12-month period, which also increased Iran's GDP by 50 per cent.
-Despite personal pleas from President Nixon, the Shah ignored any complaints, claimed the U.S. was importing more oil than at any time in the past, and proclaimed that "the industrial world will have to realise that the era of their terrific progress and even more terrific income and wealth based on cheap oil is finished."
+Despite personal pleas from President Nixon, the Shah ignored any complaints, claimed the US was importing more oil than at any time in the past, and proclaimed that "the industrial world will have to realise that the era of their terrific progress and even more terrific income and wealth based on cheap oil is finished."